 Each story is followed by “Studying the Selection” with three sets of activities.
 Quick Review questions assess reading comprehension.
 Focus questions require thoughtful analysis.
 The Creating and Writing section includes some creative activities as well as questions that require oral or written answers that will generally be a paragraph or longer.
 These often require creative writing.

 Vocabulary words that might be unfamiliar are presented in “Word Bank” boxes on the pages where each word first appears in a story.
-The parent or teacher should go over all of these words before students begin to read a story.
+The parent or teacher should go over all of these words with students before they begin to read.

 Many of the prose selections are followed by a poem that ties in with the theme or topic of the prose piece that students have just read.
 These poems are meant to be read and enjoyed rather than studied.
-Additional poems, gathered together in one section in each course, are studied for an understanding of poetry.
+However, additional poems, gathered together within one section in each course, are studied for an understanding of poetry.

-There is a companion student workbook for every course.
-Student workbooks range from about three pages per lesson to about twelve.
+There is a companion student workbook for every course, with anywhere from three to twelve pages per lesson.
 Worksheets vary by grade level, and there is such a creative assortment within any one book that I can’t describe them thoroughly.
-In brief, at third grade level there are word games and puzzles for vocabulary practice, graphic organizers to complete, activities that focus on various language arts skills, and brief composition work.
+In brief, for third grade there are word games and puzzles for vocabulary practice, graphic organizers to complete, activities that focus on various language arts skills, and brief composition work.
 All levels have these components at gradually more challenging levels.
 Workbooks gradually decrease the puzzles and games while increasing the amount of writing.
 Comprehension questions for upper levels generally require full-paragraph answers, and there are full pages for creative assignments.
 Answer keys for the workbook pages are at the back of the teacher’s edition.
 Student workbooks range from about 180 to 250 pages each.
 However, the student workbook for sixth grade is about twice as long as the others.
-In addition to the material similar to that in other books, it has 25, one-page prose pieces plus an accompanying page of questions for each piece.
+In addition to the material similar to that in the other workbooks, it has 25, one-page prose pieces plus an accompanying page of questions for each piece.

 Teacher’s editions have reduced images of the pages from the student texts.
 While they occasionally have reduced images of pages from student workbooks, those are not usually included.
 (I think this would be helpful, but the teacher’s editions are already so large that it could just make them overwhelming.)

 Mosdos Press’s Literature series is very comprehensive and very nicely put together.
-It should be easy for inexperienced parents or teachers to use the program by following the lessons in teacher’s editions.
+It should be easy for inexperienced parents or teachers to use the program by following the lessons in the teacher’s editions.
 While the stress on character, attitudes, and environmentalism sometimes feels a little overdone, the overall tone of the literature is very positive and uplifting.
-Courses will certainly appeal to a secular audience, but they will likely appeal to some religious homeschoolers as well.
+These courses should appeal to both secular and religious homeschoolers.